mesmacosta/datacatalog-fileset-enricher/README.md

 ### 3.2. python main.py -- Enrich all fileset entries using template from a different Project

+If you are using a different project, make sure the Service Account has the following permissions on that project:
+* Data Catalog TagTemplate Creator
+* Data Catalog TagTemplate User

 ```bash
 python main.py --project-id my_project \
   enrich-gcs-filesets \